praveek/launch.en/help/launch-reference/client-side-information/sri.md

 Modern websites are built by referencing images, content, and scripts from various locations around the web.
 Subresource integrity (SRI) allows a browser to verify that the contents of a requested file have not been unexpectedly modified.

 While their use cases compliment each other, SRI is different from a Content Security Policy (CSP), which ensures that only files from trusted sources are allowed on your website.
-SRI goes one step further by ensuring that the contents of these files match your expectations.
+SRI goes one step further by ensuring that the content of these files match your expectations.

 >[!NOTE]
 >